inside.ewu.edu

 Pre-requisites: ENGL 201 or permission of instructor.

-This course guides students through the process of transforming an initial research project into a product suited for presentation in a professional setting.
-Skills emphasized include primary source research and interpretation; constructing a scholarly argument from historical sources; crafting an abstract; finding appropriate scholarly venues; converting a written paper into an academic talk.
+Guides students through the process of transforming an initial research project into a product suited for presentation in a professional setting.
+Skills emphasized include primary source research and interpretation; constructing a scholarly argument from historical sources; crafting an abstract; finding appropriate scholarly venues; and converting a written paper into an academic talk.

 HIST 495.
 HISTORY INTERNSHIP.
 1-5 Credits.